Crossfire (1981 video game)

 Crossfire is a multidirectional shooter created by Jay Sullivan for the Apple II and published by On-Line Systems in 1981.
+Using keyboard-based twin-stick shooter controls, the player maneuvers a ship in a grid-like maze.
+Versions with joystick-control use the stick for movement and switch to firing mode when the button is held down.

-It was ported to the Atari 8-bit family, VIC-20, Commodore 64, and IBM PC (as a self-booting disk).
-The Atari 8-bit release had a separate cartridge and magnetic media release; the cartridge version ran on a 16k machine and used character mode graphics while the magnetic media version largely duplicated the graphics from the Apple II and ran in hi-res bitmap mode, needing 32k of memory to run.
-The C64 release had background music which is absent from other versions.
-A cartridge version of Crossfire was a 1984 launch title for the IBM PCjr, announced in late 1983.
+Crossfire was ported to Atari 8-bit computers, VIC-20, Commodore 64, and IBM PC (as a self-booting disk).
+A cartridge version was a 1984 launch title for the IBM PCjr, announced in late 1983.

 Gameplay

 The player uses the IJKL keys to move or the joystick (the Atari and Commodore versions are joystick only) and ESDF to shoot left, right, up, and down through the pathways on an evenly-spaced grid of blocks, avoiding incoming fire and dispatching enemies.
 The player can move and fire in four directions, but can only stop in intersections.
 The player advances a level when all enemies are destroyed.

 Along the left, right, and top sides of the playfield are 16 pockets which release enemies.
 These enemies emerge and move among the blocks, firing at and attempting to collide with the player.
 The four types of enemies differ only in appearance, not in power or behavior, and are worth 10, 20, 40, and 80 points respectively.
 Enemies move and fire in four directions, but are slower than the player and never run out of ammunition.

 Within four blocks near the middle of the playfield are orange, spindle-shaped bonus items.
-Once the player has fired 12 times (after the beginning of the level or after collecting the previous bonus) the item emerges from its block.
+Once the player has fired 12 times (after the beginning of the level or after collecting the previous bonus), the item emerges from its block.
 If it has not been collected after 6 shots, it returns to its block, and no further bonus items will appear in that level.
 Capturing the bonus items grants 100, 200, 400, and 800 points.

 The player can fire a limited number of shots before having to reload.
 This starts at 35 and decreases by 5 each level until 15.
 When 10 shots remain, a cluster of four pulsing white dots appears which reloads the player's ammunition.
 Only one shot can be in the air at a time.

 Play begins with three ships, and an extra ship is awarded every 5,000 points.

+Ports

+The Atari 8-bit version had a separate cartridge and floppy disk releases.
+The cartridge version runs on a machine with at least 16K, and uses character mode graphics; while the floppy version needs 32K, runs in a bitmap mode, and duplicates the Apple II graphics.
+The Commodore 64 release had background music which is absent from other versions.